Mical-Humphrey/Logos-Q1/README.md

 # Regression tests
 pytest -q
 ```
+Regenerate the pinned requirement files with `pip-compile --generate-hashes` using
+the manifests in `requirements/*.in` when bumping dependencies.
 `logos.config.Settings` exposes all configuration fields (mode, brokers, risk, credentials).
 Override via `.env` or environment variables.

 ---